sdecoret - stock.adobe.com

 More an opportunity than a challenge

 This aligns with Cabella’s view that the GDPR should be seen as more of an opportunity than a challenge for business, especially for larger, well-resourced organisations such as IBM.

-There is a direct relationship between trust and innovation, said Cabella.
-“Trust enables the better use of data, and innovation requires data,” she said.
+There is a direct relationship between trust and innovation, says Cabella.
+“Trust enables the better use of data, and innovation requires data,” she says.
 “So a better trust relationship through more responsible use of data and more transparency brings the hope that innovation can continue without being perceived as a threat to privacy, and all of these principles are contained in the GDPR.”

 As former executive sponsor for gender diversity in IBM Italy and active contributor to developing initiatives to support the awareness and leadership of women in IBM, Cabella believes there is a good gender balance in privacy in IBM and the industry in general.

-“Gender and cultural diversity is important because it ensures that companies are able to understand things from a range of different angles,” she said.
+“Gender and cultural diversity is important because it ensures that companies are able to understand things from a range of different angles,” she says.